-The Corporation, through its subsidiaries, earns management and incentive fees and servicing fees for providing investment management, monitoring and other services to investment vehicles and advisers.
-The Corporation also earns investment income by investing in loans, debt securities, and other credit-oriented instruments that present attractive risk-adjusted returns and present low risk of principal impairment through the credit cycle, and minority equity stakes in funds and companies.
-ML Management, a wholly-owned subsidiary of the Corporation, is registered as an investment adviser with the United States Securities and Exchange Commission under the Investment Advisors Act of 1940, as amended, and is registered to act in an investment advisory role for clients in the United States.
+As an asset management firm, the Corporation, through its wholly-owned subsidiary, ML Management may earn management fees, incentive fees and servicing fees for providing investment management, monitoring and other services to investment vehicles and advisers.
+ML Management is registered as an investment adviser with the United States Securities and Exchange Commission (the "SEC") under the Investment Advisors Act of 1940, as amended, and is registered to act in an investment advisory role for clients in the United States.

-The Corporation's insurance business is operated by Ability, which the Corporation acquired on October 29, 2021.
+The Corporation's insurance business is operated by Ability, which it acquired on October 29, 2021.
 Ability is a Nebraska-domiciled insurer and reinsurer of long-term care policies.
 As part of the transaction, the Corporation invested \$10.0 million of capital into Ability to strengthen its balance sheet and launch a platform for the reinsurance of annuities.
 As a result of this acquisition, Ability's assets and operations have been consolidated with the Corporation's operating results from and after October 29, 2021.
+Accordingly, comparability of the Corporation's results for periods prior and subsequent to the completion of the Ability Acquisition may be limited.